-Computer aided detection for Age-related Macular Degeneration and Diabetic Retinopathy
+Artificial intelligence for detection of Age-related Macular Degeneration and Diabetic Retinopathy thirona

 About this white paper

 This white paper applies to RetCAD (version 1.3).
 It describes the general principles of the RetCAD software and presents validations of the software compared to human experts, on various datasets.
 A scientific publication is forthcoming.